passandscore/solidity-challenges/README.md

 ### Folder Contents

 - **Challenge.sol**: The file presenting the challenge.
 It typically contains a problem statement or partially implemented contract that needs completion or fixing.
+- **Solution.sol**: The solution to a challenge will be revealed in the next challenge.
+You can submit your solutions in the Discussions section.
 - **README.md**: A description of the challenge, including the problem statement, constraints, and hints to guide you through solving the challenge.

 ---